pingcap/docs/troubleshoot-stale-read.md

 ### Handle slow transaction commit

 A transaction that takes a long time to commit is often a large transaction.
 The prewrite phase of this slow transaction leaves some locks, but it takes too long before the commit phase clean the locks.
-To troubleshoot, you can try to identify the transaction to which the locks belong and try to know the reason they exist, such as using logs.
+To troubleshoot this issue, you can try to identify the transaction to which the locks belong and try to pinpoint the reason they exist, such as using logs.

 The following list some actions you can take:

-- Specify `--log` option in the `tikv-ctl` command and check TiKV logs to find the specific locks with their start_ts.
+- Specify the `--log` option in the `tikv-ctl` command and check TiKV logs to find the specific locks with their start_ts.
 - Search the start_ts in both TiDB and TiKV logs to identify issues with the transaction.

     If a query takes over 60 seconds, an `expensive_query` log is printed with the SQL statement.
 You can use the start_ts value to match the log.
 The following is an example: